freon4dsl/Freon-documentation/docu-content/030_Examples/010_Overview/+page.md

 - **Custom Actions** How to create custom actions.
 - **Custom Scoping** How to adjust the scope provider.
 - **Custom Validation** How to create cutom validation rules.
-- **Include Freon in your website** How to proceed when you want to include Freon in another webpage.